VNGRD/quartz/content/notes/bluer than a butterfly.md

 ---

-When Rune woke up one day in the Baldesion Annex feeling a terrible, inexplicable ache in his heart and with tears in his eyes, it took until noon for the Scions – namely, the twins, who were curious as to his whereabouts and armed with pastries from the Last Stand – to find him still in his room, curled up under his covers and hugging a pillow as if his life depended on it.
+When Rune woke up one day in the Baldesion Annex feeling a terrible, inexplicable ache in his heart, it took until noon for the Scions – namely, the twins, who were curious as to his whereabouts and armed with pastries from the Last Stand – to find him still in his room, curled up under his covers and hugging a pillow as if his life depended on it.

 “Rune?”
 Alisaie called out softly, slowly sticking her head through the small opening she made for herself at the door, and startled to find him still in bed. “…oh.”
 The pillow that he was hugging was covering his face, but from her view, she could only note the tangled mess that was Rune's long hair and his blankets.